brookjordan/preco-2/README.md

 ## Running / Development

+On first run, you'll probably want to migrate and seed the database with:
+* `yarn run migrate`
+* `yarn run seed`

 You'll need to run 2 servers:
 * The AJAX server to get data
 * The UI, Ember application